|

 Junta

-NW End: Jct US 50 at 1st St. and Bradish Ave.
+NW End: Jct US 50 at 1st St and Bradish Ave

-Average Annual Daily Traffic (2004):
+Average Annual Daily Traffic (2008):

-- 2900 on 3rd St. west of SH 109
+- 5300 on 3rd St. west of SH 109

-- 6300 on Bradish Ave. south of US 50
+- 2200 on Bradish Ave. south of US 50

 Guide:

-It looks like SH 109 has a bridge taking it over the
+SH 109 has a bridge taking it over the

 go over US 50 rather than intersect it.
 Consequently, there